Massacre Canyon: The battle

 The morning of August 5 the Pawnees went up a canyon.
 Men looking for game took the lead and the families followed with loaded down packhorses.
-Soon after the battle was on.

 A number of the Pawnee huntsmen in front seem to have been the first fatalities, lured into a Sioux trap by a decoy.

 The Pawnee prepared for defense.
-Williamson with either Platt or the schooled Pawnee Ralph Weeks rode out to arrange a peace council, but bullets forced them back.
+Agent Williamson and either his friend Platt or tribal member Ralph Weeks rode out to arrange a peace council, but bullets forced them back.

 The Pawnees say that Sky Chief lived during the first part of the battle.
 He fought for his tribe, shouting words of encouragement to it.
 "Today I may see the tribe you protect here.
 This is the end.
 It is supposed to be better old men not to become.
 Now, men, a man be."
 He killed his own little son with his knife, telling the Sioux that they would not get his child.

 Sky Chief covered the retreat of his people, and the Sioux encircled him.
 He was alone and on foot.
 Dog Chief, a younger brother of Sky Chief, rode through the Sioux line and told him to withdraw.
-Sky Chief refused to stop fighting, while the enemies were killing Pawnee women and children.
+Sky Chief refused to stop fighting while the enemies were killing Pawnee women and children.
 Knowing he himself would be killed, he took off his bear claw necklace, which was the symbol of his chieftainship.
 "Take the necklace and try to escape...
 I want you to have it and do not want the Sioux to gain possession of it."
-Dog Chief managed to bring the necklace in safety.
+Dog Chief managed to bring the necklace to safety.

 The Pawnee version of the Massacre Canyon battle tells of a few individuals' fate and relates some peculiar incidents.

-The Sioux proved too strong.
+The Sioux greatly outnumbered the Pawnee.
 Women threw hides, dried meat and saddles from the packhorses and the Pawnee started a disorganized retreat.
 "The withdrawal was a rout as the Sioux shot from both banks of the canyon into the fleeing Pawnee".
 In Culbertson, ten miles east of the battlefield, the residents heard the sound of gunfire.

-East of Culbertson camped Capt.
-Charles Meinhold with his small command from Fort McPherson, by twist of fate.
+Near the town of Culbertson, Capt.
+Charles Meinhold with his small command from Fort McPherson were camped.
 All through the morning Pawnee survivors found the camp as well as Williamson and Platt, who had made his escape early during the fight.
 The Pawnees got instructions to proceed further east.